 Component Description Host adapter For parallel SCSI, the KZPBA-CB must be used.
-It is the only SCSI host adapter that supports multipath failover on OpenVMS.
+It is the only SCSI host adapter that supports disk multipath failover on OpenVMS.
+For Fibre Channel, both the KGPSA-BC and the KGPSA-CA support multipath failover on OpenVMS.
 Alpha console firmware For systems with HSZ70 and HSZ80, the minimum revision level is 5.3 or 5.4, depending on your AlphaServer.
-For systems with HSG80, the minimum revision level is 5.4 Controller firmware For HSZ70, the minimum revision level is 7.3; for HSZ80, it is 8.3 ; for HSG80, it is 8.4 .
-Controller module mode Must be set to multibus mode.
+For systems with HSG80, the minimum revision level is 5.4 Controller firmware For HSZ70, the minimum revision level is 7.3; for HSZ80, it is 8.3; for HSG80, it is 8.4.
+For MDR, the minimum revision level is 1170.
+Controller module mode Must be set to multibus mode (disks only).
 The selection is made at the HSx console.
 Full connectivity All hosts that are connected to an HSx in multibus mode must have a path to both HSx controller modules.
 This is because hosts that are connected exclusively to different controllers will switch the logical unit back and forth between controllers, preventing any I/O from executing.
 To prevent this from happening, always provide full connectivity from hosts to controller modules.
-If a host's connection to a controller fails, then take one of the following steps to avoid indefinite path switching: Repair the connection promptly. • Prevent the other hosts from switching to the partially- connected controller.
-This is done by either disabling switching to the paths that lead to the partially-connected controller (see Section 6.7.10), or by shutting down the partially-connected controller.
-Disconnect the partially-connected host from both controllers.
-Allocation classes For parallel SCSI, a valid HSZ allocation class is required (refer to Section 6.5.3).
-If a SCSI bus is configured with HSZ controllers only, and all the controllers have a valid HSZ allocation class, then it is not necessary to adhere to the older SCSI device naming rules for that bus.
-That is, the adapters do not require a matching port allocation class, or a matching node allocation class and matching OpenVMS adapter device names.
-However, if there are non-HSZ devices on the bus, or HSZ controllers without an HSZ allocation class, then the standard rules for node and port allocation class assignments and controller device names for shared SCSI buses must be followed.
-Booting from devices with an HSZ allocation class is supported on all AlphaServers that support the KZPBA-CB except for the AlphaServer 2x00(A).
-The allocation class is not used for FC devices.
+If a host's connection to a controller fails, then take one of the following steps to avoid indefinite path switching: Repair the connection promptly. • Prevent the other hosts from switching to the partially connected controller.
+This is done by either disabling switching to the paths that lead to the partially connected controller (see Section 6.7.11), or by shutting down the partially-connected controller.
+Disconnect the partially-connected host from both controllers. (continued on next page)